SECURE: Expanding Sustainable Access to Antibiotics

 Low- and middle-income countries are worst affected by limited access to antibiotics, leading to higher mortality rates and increased healthcare costs.
 For example, infections associated with ventilators and catheters in low-resource countries are up to 13 times higher than in the United States, while hospital infections among newborns in low-income countries are up to 20 times higher than in high-income countries.
 The antibiotics needed to treat these infections are often difficult or impossible to access.

-An estimated 5.7 million deaths occur annually in low- and middle-income countries that could have been prevented with the right antibiotics.
+With antibiotic resistance on the rise, the lack of access to life-saving antibiotics is a major and growing public health problem in many parts of the world and is the cause of 5.7 millions deaths annually, the majority occurring in in low- and middle-income countries.
 This lack of equitable access to essential lifesaving antibiotics jeopardizes our ability to treat and control infectious diseases and stifles gains achieved by the Sustainable Development Goals.
 Inadequate infection prevention and control also contributes to the rise in drug resistance.

-SECURE is being developed by GARDP, the World Health Organization (WHO), UNICEF and the Clinton Health Access Initiative (CHAI) with the aim of building a global consortium of organizations and interested countries that will structure and implement the programmes.
+SECURE is being developed by GARDP and World Health Organization (WHO), with support from UNICEF and the Clinton Health Access Initiative (CHAI) with the aim of building a global consortium of organizations and interested countries that will structure and implement the programmes.

 SECURE will work with countries and WHO to establish a relevant product portfolio of antibiotics driven by public health needs.
 This quality assured portfolio will be accessible to all participating countries at an affordable price.
 The model is designed to ensure sustainable and equitable access to antibiotics for patients around the globe, with a specific focus on vulnerable populations.